vult-dsp/vult/content/tutorials/generate-c.md

 Next we are gonna call the Vult compiler as follows:

 ```
-$ ./vultc.native -ccode filter.vult
+$ ./vultc -ccode filter.vult
 ```

 The compiler receives the flag `-ccode` which instruct the compiler to generate C/C++ code.
 This command will print to the standard output the generated code.
 If we want to save it to a file we have to call the compiler as follows:

 ```
-$ ./vultc.native -ccode filter.vult -o filter
+$ ./vultc -ccode filter.vult -o filter
 ```

-This will generate two files: `filter.h` and `filter.cpp`.
+This will generate three files: `filter.h`, `filter.cpp` and `filter_tables.h`.
 Vult generates many auxiliary functions and types.
 For each function with memory (for example a function called `foo` in the file `Bar.vult`) there's gonna be:

 - a type with the name `Bar_foo_type`
 - a initialization function with the name `Bar_foo_init`